Manitoba Hydro-Electric Board

-The board of Manitoba Hydro models its approach to corporate governance on best practices in Canada, the Unites States and Great Britain, as reflected in the advice and recommendations of bodies such as the Manitoba Crown Corporations Council, the Conference Board of Canada, the Corporate Executive Board and Canadian Security Administrators.
+The board of Manitoba Hydro models its approach to corporate governance on best practices in Canada, the United States and Great Britain, as reflected in the advice and recommendations of bodies such as the Manitoba Crown Corporations Council, the Conference Board of Canada, the Corporate Executive Board and Canadian Security Administrators.
+Members of the board are appointed by the Lieutenant-Governor in Council.

 The Audit Committee of the board reviews the corporation's Integrated Financial Forecast and makes recommendations to the board.
 The Audit Committee reviews management's approach to managing risk.
 The Audit Committee also carries out special investigations and reports the results to the board.
 The Audit Committee obtains opinions from external auditors, internal auditors, and management on the quality of internal controls.